-A Complete Guide to the Google Search Console
+How to Use Google Search Console for SEO: A Complete Guide

 How do I use the Crawl Stats report?

 A fast crawl rate means that the Googlebot is indexing your site quickly.
-And, as Google crawls your site more, you should see better search result rankings.
+And, as Google crawls your site more, you should see better search performance.

 If you see major dips and spikes, there may be an issue with your site.